Dupage County Collaborative Divorce Attorney

-At Kulerski & Cornelison, attorney Kari Cornelison helps clients throughout DuPage County and Cook County approach divorce in a cooperative and constructive way.
-With more than twenty years of experience in Illinois family law, she focuses on solutions that minimize stress, save money, and encourage communication.
-Her collaborative approach to divorce helps families transition with dignity and fairness.
+At Kulerski & Cornelison, attorney Kari Cornelison helps clients throughout DuPage County pursue divorce through a constructive and solution-focused process.
+With more than twenty years of experience in Illinois family law, she guides individuals and families through collaborative divorce with an emphasis on communication, efficiency, and long-term stability.

 Need Help Now?